Loads the argument at index 1 onto the evaluation stack.

 Arguments that hold an integer value smaller than 4 bytes long are expanded to type int32 when they are loaded onto the stack.
 Floating-point values are expanded to their native size (type F).

-The following Emit constructor overload can use the ldarg.1 opcode:
+The following Emit method overload can use the ldarg.1 opcode: